free statistics

 Not described to science until 1983, Philodendron rugosum is now officially designated as a "near threatened" species.
 A member of section Oligospermum, the species is found only in the pre-mountainous rain forests of Ecuador and is most commonly found in the province of Pastaza..
 This unusual Philodendron grows in the Andes Mountains at an elevation of 1,000 to 1,700 meters (3,000 to 5,000 feet).
 Dr. Tom Croat of the Missouri Botanical Garden in St. Louis originally examined the species in the wild in 1979 and has collected Philodendron rugosum in the Morona-Santiago vicinity of southeastern Ecuador.
 Dr. Croat published a treatment of the species in Aroideana, Volume 7, #1 in 1984.
 Aroideana is the journal of the International Aroid Society.

-Philodendron species, and especially hybrid forms, are known to be highly variable and not every leaf of every specimen will always appear the same.
-This link explains in greater detail the scientific principals of natural variation and morphogenesis.
+Philodendron species are known to be highly variable and not every leaf of every specimen will always appear the same.
+This link explains in greater detail the scientific principle of natural variation and morphogenesis.
 Click here.

-Philodendron rugosum normally grows as an epiphyte or hemiepiphyte on a rain forest tree.
+Philodendron rugosum normally grows as an epiphyte (ep-a-FIT) or hemiepiphyte (hem-a-EPA-fit) on a rain forest tree.
 Hemipiphytes are similar to epiphytes in they grow attached to a tree but may also begin life in the ground and climb the host.
 Hemipiphytes may also begin life as a seed in a bird's dropping on a tree branch and then send roots down to the soil.
 However, in his article appearing in Aroideana, Dr. Croat described the species as sometimes being epipetric.
 Epipetric species are plants capable of growing on rocks.
 Grower Leland Miyano in Hawaii reports the species will even grow as a terrestrial plant in mud (see photo below, right).
 The species is reported by collectors to be adaptable, yet care should be given to insure the species is well cared for since it is, according TROPICOS, a service of the Missouri Botanical Garden in St. Louis, now a "red lined" species and is very near being classified as endangered.

-The leaf blades are moderately coriacious (thick and leathery) and heavily textured with the look of leather.
+The leaf blades are moderately coriaceous (thick and leathery) and heavily textured with the look of leather.
 The leather appearance is seen as "grain" on the surface of the leaf blade and is composed of countless fine veins or veinlets that serve to produce the appearance of a pig's skin, or naugahyde.
 Thus the common names "Naugahyde Philodendron" or "Pigskin Philodendron".
 The texture, along with the bright green color, often gives Philodendron rugosum the look of plastic rather than a living specimen.
 Some growers have reported specimens with much darker green leaf blades, especially in the wild.

 Considered relatively easy to grow, Philodendron rugosum can be maintained as a houseplant if you are fortunate enough to locate a specimen.
 Large specimens often bring a handsome price.
 Some growers indicate P. rugosum is slow growing but that is likely due to inadequate light.
 Our specimens grows at a relatively rapid rate.
 Experienced growers often recommend collectors keep the species well away from air-conditioning and insure the potting medium is both well draining and constantly moist.
 We prefer a soil mixture composed of good soil, extra peat moss, Perlite™, and hard wood orchid potting media containing charcoal, bark and gravel.
 The orchid media gives the roots something to which they can attach as would be natural in the wild.
 For some reason, Philodendron rugosum is not often divided and offered for sale.
 However, at times in the past, the species has been tissue cultured making some specimens more readily available.